oktayirfan/oktayirfan/README.md

 - 👋 Hi, I’m @oktayirfan
-- 👀 I’m interested in web development and machine learning.
+- 👀 I’m interested in mobile applications.
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...